MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 - "batch" mode: Label a group of examples, then retrain the model, then repeat
 - "continuous" mode: Examples are labeled in one thread, the model gets trained in another thread and provides new examples continuously

-`labeler_spec`: Method for generating labels
+`labeler`: Method for generating labels

-- What it is: Either a Labeler object or configuration dictionary that defines how to label examples
+- What it is: A Labeler object that defines how to label examples
 - Purpose: Provides the mechanism to convert unlabeled examples into labeled training data

 _See [Built-in Labeler Classes](#built-in-labeler-classes) for available options and usage._